 As guests make their way downstairs, oak- and textile-clad ceiling panels reference the natural hues of a sunset above the ocean, which Snøhetta designers intended as a “metaphor for the journey of descending from land to sea.”

-As standalone restaurant projects go, Under is undeniably impressive.
-Whether it can achieve its dual ambition, emerging as both a Norwegian ecological shrine and a Norwegian culinary hot spot, only time (and tide) will tell.
+As stand-alone restaurant projects go, Under is undeniably impressive.
+Whether it can achieve its dual ambition, emerging as both a Norwegian ecological shrine and an international culinary hot spot, only time (and tide) will tell.